-1 Making the Connection
+Making the Connection

-No one ever claimed that living in Vermont's Mad River Valley was easy in the late 1800s.
+o one ever claimed living in Vermont's Mad River Valley was easy in the late 1800s.
 The Green Mountains form a backbone of double mountain ranges that include two of Vermont's highest peaks, bringing snow and transportation woes alike.
-Compounding the troubles was that the Valley was flood prone, thanks to six brooksized streams that fed the Mad River from the slopes of the surrounding mountains.
+Compounding the troubles was that the Valley was flood prone, thanks to six brook-sized streams that fed the Mad River from the slopes of the surrounding mountains.
 Just getting to and from the little village of Waitsfield, the Valley's biggest community, was a feat.
 No rail lines came that way because of the expense of running a line.
-Granville Gulf effectively sealed off any major southern exit, and years would pass before a good highway ventured north.
-Farmers trying to move their extra sheep and cattle stock to market had to drive them two hundred miles on foot or wagon.
+Granville Gulf effectively sealed off any major southern exit, and it would be years before a good highway ventured north.
+Farmers trying to get their extra sheep and cattle stock to market had to drive them on foot or wagon two hundred miles.

-Sometimes, particularly in the late nineteenth and early twentieth centuries, people just grew tired of fighting the water and the snow and the hardscrabble life and left for the new lands in the West or the industrial centers elsewhere in New England.
+Sometimes, particularly in the late nineteenth and early twentieth century, people just got tired of fighting the water and the snow and the hardscrabble life and left for the new lands in the West or the industrial centers elsewhere in New England.
 Those who stayed were hungry for connection to their neighbors and to the rest of the world.

-The Valley seemed perfect for what Colonel Andrew C. Brown had in mind.
+The Valley seemed perfect for what Colonel Andrew

+C. Brown had in mind.
 Colonel Brown-he had raised a company of volunteers when President Lincoln issued his call in the fall of 1862 and served at the front during the Civil War-was a man familiar with modern things.
-The son of a Methodist minister, he'd learned the trade of printer and became the editor and publisher of a weekly in Bradford, then editor and business manager of the Watchman and State Journal in Montpelier before going to war.
-When he returned, he became successful and prominent selling fire, life, and accident insurance in his adopted city.
+The son of a Methodist minister, he'd learned the trade of printer and became the editor and publisher of a weekly in Bradford, then editor and business